 Still, if enough like-minded folks with hate in their hearts and the proper amount of pissed-offness on their side mosy in as expected, that would leave plenty of prime land back in the various hinterlands from whence they came.

 All of which would then be up for grabs for even more fun and frolic-like times in the good old U of SA.
 And, no doubt, wider open territory than usual for even more heated debates that, for better or worse, can't help but be summed up in the shoot from the lip words of the too good to be untrue Rev. Clifton, "Look, sure there's two sides to every coin, but the one we've found it necessary to align ourselves behind is one that specifically rejects the homosexual lifestyle, and will do anything, although not too much out of the ordinary, to guarantee that those who do, shall never get their way, not on our watch.
-And thus, they, with respect to anything close to what is commonly referred to as "Gay Marriage," will, in the end, for now and forever, be categorically denied the chance to be as miserable as any self-respecting heterosexual can be, and generally is, even on a good day.
+And thus, they, with respect to anything close to what is commonly referred to as "Gay Marriage," will, in the end, for now and forever, be categorically denied the chance to be as thoroughly miserable as any and all reasonably unaware self-respecting heterosexuals can be, and generally is as in are on a more or less (accent on more) regular-like basis, even on a good day that can't help but forever get even that much more worse.
 So help me, Montgomery Clift.
 I mean, God."